yingji15/yingji15.github.io/_posts/2019-08-17-inverse-normal-transformation.md

 The tests of group differences in location (e.g., mean) of inverse-normal transformed variables doesn't ganrantee type I error rate from this papaer
 <https://link.springer.com/article/10.1007%2Fs10519-009-9281-0>.
-Since inverse-normal transformation only make sure the marginal distribution is normal, it doesn't make the residuals normal by definition.
+Since inverse-normal transformation only make sure the marginal distribution is normal, it doesn't make the residuals normal by definition (which is what usually needed for linear models and parametric tests).
-But in reality, since "However, in this context, where effect sizes are expected to be generally rather small, normality of phenotype and normality of residuals are somewhat similar assumptions", it'll probably work in many genetics studies (taken from <https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.0030114>).
+But in reality, since in some genetic contexts, the fixed part of model (e.g. $$X\beta$$) usually small, so sample normality often lead to residual normality.
+"However, in this context, where effect sizes are expected to be generally rather small, normality of phenotype and normality of residuals are somewhat similar assumptions" (taken from <https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.0030114>).

-That could also be the reason that it is widely used in the field.
+My impression is that it might not be the best transformation for some situations, but it definitely work in many genetic contexts.